 Added by Nikki Heinkel on January 19, 2017 at 12:18pm — No Comments

 Working at height is the leading cause of workplace fatalities & injuries in the UK.
-In 2013/14, the Health and Safety Executive published statistics which showed that working at height was responsible for more workplace fatalities than any other…Continue
+In 2013/14, the Health and Safety Executive published statistics which showed that working at height was responsible for more workplace fatalities than any other professional activity.
+It also revealed that working at height was the…Continue

 Added by Alex on January 19, 2017 at 12:04pm — No Comments